tatianab/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 ## OPAQUE-Sign

-In this modes of operation, the OPAQUE private keys are used for digital signatures and are used to define a new Certificate type and CertificateVerify algorithm.
+In this mode of operation, the OPAQUE private keys are used for digital signatures and are used to define a new Certificate type and CertificateVerify algorithm.
 Like the 3DH and HKDF instantiations above, the identity of the client is sent in the clear in the client’s first flight unless a mechanism like ESNI [I-D.ietf-tls-esni] is created to protect it.

 Upon receiving a PAKEServerAuth extension, the server checks to see if it has a matching record for this identity.
 If the record does not exist, the handshake is aborted with a TBD error message.
 If the record does exist, but the key type of the record does not match any of the supported_signatures sent in the the ClientHello, the handshake must be aborted with a TBD error.